JackKelly/light-speed-io/design.md

 `mem_move_to_final_buffers()` moves the data to its final location.
 The final location is specified in `Chunk.final_buffers`.

+##### Implementation details (within LSIO)

+Merging and splitting read operations means that there's no longer a one-to-one mapping between chunks that the _user_ requested, and chunks that LSIO will request from the storage subsystem.
+This raises some important design questions:
+    - How do we ensure that each of the user's chunks are processes in their own threads.
+(The transform function supplied by the user probably expects the chunks that the user requested) Use Rayon!
+We can use `ring.completion().par_iter()`???
+Which I _think_ wouldn't use a blocking thread synchronization primitive (instead it would use work steeling).
+I will test this (10 lines of Rust?!).
+    - How to keep the submission queue topped up?
+Maybe a separate thread (not part of the worker thread pool, because we don't want to take CPU cores away from decompression).
+Set `IORING_SETUP_CQ_NODROP`.
+Then check for `-EBUSY` returned from `io_uring_submit()`, and wait before submitting, and warn the user that the CQ needs to be larger.
+When using `IORING_SETUP_SQPOLL`, also need to check `io_uring_has_overflow()` before submitting (and warn the user if overflow).
+See [my SO Q&A](https://stackoverflow.com/questions/77580828/how-to-guarantee-that-the-io-uring-completion-queue-never-overflows/77580829#77580829).

 ### Internal design of LSIO